Submitting a Tender (Bid) to PEI Government

 - information that is missing from the original tender submission

-Any tender may be withdrawn at any time prior to the date a Purchase Order has been issued.
+Any tender may be withdrawn at any time prior to closing, but cannot be withdrawn, altered or changed in any way after the tender closing date and time.
 The individual who signed the original tender must request the withdrawal in writing, clearly indicating the tender to be withdrawn.

 How are tender packages evaluated?